Dan Brown’s masterclass #takeawaykeys

 Lay on top of any problem in your book – time pressure!!

-Remember: Suspense exist in every genre.
-But what makes the book a triller is a pace – it hit you on the first page, hold in the middle & don’t let you go until the end.
+Remember: Suspense exists in every genre.
+But what makes the book a thriller is the pace – it hits you on the first page, holds in the middle & doesn’t let you go until the end.

-Trick: Ask a lot of questions (in the book) very quickly = give answers very quickly too.
+Trick: Ask many questions (in the book) very quickly = give answers very quickly too.
 Always promise to your reader: if you turn this page – I’ll give you the answer on the next & so… on each page.

 3. Finding the idea

 a) create what you personally like.
 You should NEVER be chasing somebody else’s taste.
 Write the book that you would want to read.
 Some will love, some will hate.
 Stay your course!!

 b) write what you want to know!

 Advice: choose a topic, choose a world that you are excited about.
 Read books about this topic or world, watch documentaries, get excited… talk to people. #educateyourself